Recruitment

 2. Step 2 - Contact: Provide the candidate's email address and phone number.

-3. Step 3 - Professional: Set the job title, job level (seniority), availability status, expected salary, and LinkedIn profile URL.
+3. Step 3 - Professional: Set the job title, job level, available time, expected salary, and LinkedIn profile URL.

-4. Step 4 - Skills & Documents: Tag the candidate with skills from the shared skills library, upload documents (PDFs are automatically text-extracted), and set the candidate's location.
+4. Step 4 - Skills & Documents: Tag the candidate with skills from the shared skills library, upload documents, and set the candidate's location.

 Key Fields